SimulPiscator/AirSane/README.md

 * Scan appears **too dark** or **too bright**.
 See notes about color management (gamma correction) above.
 Start out with the suggested factor of 0.55.
 Try settings between 0.45 and 2.2 until scan quality appears good.

+* A **dark vertical stripe** appears in the middle of the scan when using a Canon scanner ("genesys" backend).
+This is a known [bug in the genesys backend](https://bugs.launchpad.net/ubuntu/+source/sane-backends/+bug/1731459), present in libsane versions 1.0.26 and 1.0.27.
+The solution is to remove the libsane package, and install SANE from source.